DeTaxon/halfvoid/README.md

 {
 	item1 = item2
 }

-//Use attributes to iterate in reverse (require iterator support)
+//Map List and Vector support reverse iteration (TODO, vector does not support yes)

-for item1 : container1 ; $reverse
+for item1 : container1.reverse
 {

 }

-//openmp like launch, not implemented
+//openmp like launch, not implemented //TODO
 //same as TAwaitWork
-#awork
+#awork //working in version 2
 for i : 100
 {
 	...